PeptideFox

 GLOW alone handles standard skin quality.
 KLOW handles reactive or post-procedure baselines.
 Advanced stacks are not about adding everything; they are about finding the bottleneck that still limits remodeling.

 • NAD+ — The main advanced layer, not just a rescue add-on.
 GHK-Cu-driven remodeling costs energy: repair cells need redox capacity, DNA repair, and enough cellular fuel to keep building.
-Add NAD+ when the goal is maximum skin remodeling, when GLP-1 use or caloric deficit is present, when fatigue is part of the picture, or when progress stalls after a clean first month.
+The NAD+ layer fits where the goal is maximum skin remodeling, where GLP-1 use or caloric deficit is present, where fatigue is part of the picture, or where progress stalls after a clean first month.

 • Selank — For reactive skin that tracks nervous-system load: stress flares, anxiety-linked flushing, post-meal surges, poor sleep, cortisol pressure, or mast-cell-ish reactivity.
 It belongs with advanced KLOW, not ordinary calm-skin GLOW.

 • Topical GHK-Cu or AHK-Cu + minoxidil — For hair shedding during GLP-1 use, rapid weight loss, or aggressive dieting.
-Fix the driver first: protein, calories, ferritin/iron, zinc, vitamin D, thyroid status, hydration, and training stress.
+The driver comes first: protein, calories, ferritin/iron, zinc, vitamin D, thyroid status, hydration, and training stress.
 GLOW supports the broader tissue field; hair needs local scalp exposure.

 • MT-I / afamelanotide, not MT-II — For pigment and photoprotection when the user also wants smooth, resilient skin.
 MT-I builds eumelanin with a cleaner receptor profile; GLOW or KLOW maintains the skin-quality layer underneath.